 The quickest way to give your traditional bedroom decor an upgrade to a hotel feel is to keep things symmetrical.
 Match your bedside tables, the bedside lights, and the cushions too, just double up on everything — making this one of the easiest bedroom ideas.
 This will add a sense of balance to your room, plus it all just feels fancier.

 What layout is best for a bedroom?

 The best layout for a bedroom is usually pretty straightforward, as there will usually be an obvious space for the bed to go and you can base everything else around that.

 Place the bed on the main wall – which is either the largest wall or the wall your eye naturally goes to first when you walk in the room.
 If you can, we would recommend leaving around three feet from the edge of your bed to the wall so you can move freely around the space.

 For a balanced look add two bedside tables to each side of the bed and keep any other furniture on the other side of the room.
 To keep the space from feeling cluttered leave it at that if you can, and then bring in personality with artwork and small pieces of decor that reflect your style.

 How can you decorate a bedroom on a budget?

 The best way to decorate a bedroom on a budget is to shop for furniture and decor second-hand.
 Not only is this going to save your money it will give your bedroom a more personal style too.

-Then, just be wise with where you spend and where you save, a good mattress, for example, is worth investing in but for decor you are going to switch out regularly like artwork and pillows stick to a budget.
+Then, just be wise with where you spend and where you save — the best mattress, for example, is worth investing in, but for decor, you are going to switch out regularly as artwork and pillows stick to a budget.